benchmark-driver/benchmark-driver/README.md

 - Flexible and real-time output format in ips, execution time, markdown table, etc.
 - Benchmark with various profiling/running options
 - Integrated benchmark support using external libraries
-- Runner, profiler and output format are all pluggable
+- Runner and output are all pluggable

 ### Flexible Interface